McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/attachments/index.en.md

     >     * **index.files**
     >       * attachment.pdf

-2. If your page is a branch bundle, attachments must be placed in a nested `_index.files` folder, accordingly.
+2. If your page is a branch bundle, attachments must be placed in a nested `_index.files` directory, accordingly.

     {{% badge style="warning" title=" " %}}Warning{{% /badge %}} This is only available for Hugo < `0.112.0`